Session Chairs: Ahmed Azab, SAPESCO; Ali Mazen, Schlumberger

 Coil tubing has traditionally been used for intervention activities in existing wells.
 The use of coil tube drilling (CTD) is a newer technology.
 The industry has developed from a state of no holes being drilled with CTD in 1992 to around 800 holes in 2002.
 Since 2002, it has seen an increase of around 1,000 holes per year up to 4,500 holes in 2006 and more in recent years.
 Applications include oil, shale, and coal seam gas (CSG).
 CTD is also being applied to the mining industry due to productive and safety gains because there is no rod handling.

-This session focuses on the “drilling” aspects of CTD and the session topics are:
+This session focuses on the “drilling” aspects of CTD and the session presentations are:

-Session Chairs: Rashad Zahrani, Saudi Aramco; Talal Ouzzani, Baker Hughes
+Session Chairs: Rashad Zahrani, Saudi Aramco; Gaby Haddad, Baker Hughes

 Session Chairs: Ali Shidhani, Petroleum Development Oman; Saif Takash, Halliburton

 As the worldwide demands on the oil and gas industry increase, operators are attempting to maximise the recovery of hydrocarbons from more and more complex wells.
 These complex wells are in existing and/or depleted reservoirs, thus coiled tubing applications like other well interventions, tools, and methods have gone through significant advancements covering the wide range of traditional applications and extended them to new applications.
 Non-conventional CT applications cover wide ranges of applications, but are not limited to data gathering, production enhancement, and CT remedial interventions.

 The session will allow presenters and the audience to share their experiences of using non-conventional CT applications and address new methods and techniques that will push the boundaries of what is traditionally achievable with coiled tubing.
 Such non-conventional CT applications can unlock trapped hydrocarbons in depleted reservoirs, shut-in wells, or enhance production from complex reservoirs which will result in a better return on investment.